Eziclip

 Drop your images

-JPG, PNG or WebP — drop as many as you like at once.
-They stay in your browser; nothing is uploaded.
+JPG, PNG, WebP or AVIF — drop as many as you like at once.
+They're handled right in your browser.

 2. 2

-Choose Small, Balanced or High, and JPG or WebP.
+Choose Strong, Medium or Light, and set the output format per file — JPG, PNG, WebP or AVIF (e.g. PNG to WebP).
 Hit 'Compress all' and compare each before/after with the split slider.

 3. 3